Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: Background Geometry and Matter Field Content

 In this paper, we want to analyze the vacuum effects due to a propagating charged scalar field in the dS spacetime with a magnetic-carrying-flux cosmic string and in the presence of two flat boundaries.
 For this purpose we consider the following Klein-Gordon field equation:

-where $D_{\mu}=\partial_{\mu}+ieA_{\mu}$ and $m$ is the mass of the field.
-Moreover, in the equation above we have considered the nonminimal coupling between the background curvature and the scalar field through the term $\xi R$, with $\xi$ being the curvature coupling constant and $R$ the Ricci scalar.
-The magnetic flux along the string axis is implemented through the vector potential $A_{\mu}=A_{\phi}\delta_{\mu}^{\phi}$, with a constant $A_{\phi}=-q\Phi/2\pi$, being $\Phi$ the magnetic flux along the string.
+where $D_{\mu}=\partial_{\mu}+ieA_{\mu}$ and $m$ is the mass of the scalar field.
+In addition, in the expression above, we have considered the nonminimal coupling between the background curvature and the scalar field through the term $\xi R$, where $\xi$ is the curvature coupling constant and $R$ denotes the Ricci scalar.
+The magnetic flux along the string axis is introduced through the vector potential $A_{\mu}=A_{\phi}\delta_{\mu}^{\phi}$, where $A_{\phi}=-q\Phi/2\pi$ is constant and $\Phi$ represents the magnetic flux along the string.